nvdovin/obsidian_cross_platform_vault/🟦 IM/Папки с задачами/✅ Задачи/ProgresMe. Tomato speach.md

 Finally, I’ll sum up by saying that whether you consider it a fruit or a vegetable, the tomato is undeniably the best of both worlds.
 It’s versatile, delicious, and nutritious—a triple threat that deserves a standing ovation at every meal.

 In conclusion, next time you see a tomato, give it the respect it deserves.
 And remember, without tomatoes, life would be like a pizza without sauce—flat and uninspiring.
 Thank you!

+### My own presentation

+Well, I'm gonna tell you something about tomatoes, but it will be not